RasaHQ/rasa-demo/data/nlu/nlu.md

 - Cars
 - please voulette
 - Out of scope question.
+- Hi i want to go palghar
+- I want to go palghar
+- your contry name
+- you girl

 ## intent:pipeline_recommendation
 - I don’t know which pipeline to use